"No-twist Munter" and Supermunter for Hanging Rap on Double 5.5mm Spyderline

 This is a video of the test::

-On the last jump, the cord slid enough to burn my fingers.
+On the last jump, the cord slid enough to "burn" my fingers by abrasion.